 Since its creation in 2011, Stone Soup has been committed to breaking down social barriers like class, race, ability and age, in order to bring people together around cooking and eating to create a beloved community, increase equitable access to healthy food and build solidarity.
 The original founder of Stone Soup Café was Bernie Glassman who built the culture of the Café around Zen Peacemaker Tenets.
 Today, Stone Soup consists of three central programs: a Pay-What-You-Can Community Meal, a Community Store, and a Culinary Institute program.
 Beyond these, we offer cultural and community engagement events throughout the year such as volunteer opportunities, workshops, live music, public art displays, and festivals.

 The Community Meal at Stone Soup Café provides access through curbside and delivery service to delicious, nutritious, scratch-cooked, balanced meals every Saturday to any and all of our community members on a pay-what-you-can basis.
 We partner with myriad Franklin County farms and businesses to source and glean fresh, local, produce and ingredients for our meals.
 Reducing waste, strengthening regional food systems, and improving equitable access to healthy and high-quality food are some of our highest priorities.
-Our menus cater to a variety of dietary needs and cultural cuisines with vegetarian, vegan, or meat selections.
-These weekly meals are prepared, served, delivered and enjoyed by volunteers from our neighborhoods and schools.
-Food that the Café prepares but doesn't serve is packaged and donated to the Franklin County Community Meals Program.
-In 2023, Stone Soup Café served between 550-600 meals every Saturday to over 180 households each week.
-Over the course of the year, the Café provided 31,812 cooked from scratch meals.

 In 2022, Stone Soup created a Culinary Institute program (SSCI) with support from the State of Massachusetts.
 Stone Soup Culinary Institute strives to offer more equitable access to career training and economic opportunity to people seeking a new career path, especially those who are seeking employment after a period of incarceration or recovery from addiction.
-SSCI formalizes the twelve years of experience that the Café has in training volunteers to carry out the fundamentals of food preparation into a free 12-week course.
-Applicants who are accepted into the program attend tuition-free and leave with a Food Handlers License, a ServSafe Certificate in Kitchen Management, job skills, practicum experience, and references for securing work in the vibrant and emerging food culture here in Franklin County.
-In the spring of 2024, Stone Soup is partnering with the Franklin County Sheriff’s Office and the State of MA to provide training at SSCI for a mixed cohort of students coming from the community and from people re-entering society within a year of incarceration.
+Applicants who are accepted into the 12-week program attend tuition-free and leave with a Food Handlers License, a ServSafe Certificate in Kitchen Management, job skills, practicum experience, and references for securing work in the vibrant and emerging food culture here in Franklin County.

 At the Café, we work hard to embody the Three Peacemaker Tenets adapted from the Zen Peacemakers.
 These tenets were first developed and articulated by one of the original founders of Stone Soup Café, Bernie Glassman, in 1994.